wrmay/cloudmaker/README.md

 `pip install cloudmaker`

 #Setup#
-1. Create a directory to hold the configuration files for your cloud deployment.
+1. Create a directory for each server you want to deploy.
-You must use a different directory for each Digital Ocean account.
 2. Create _security.json_ containing your Digital Ocean API key and the public portion of the ssh key that you will use to log on to your servers.
 An example is show below: